Diffusion Blend: Inference-Time Multi-Preference Alignment for Diffusion Models¶

 Main Results (SD v1.5, ImageReward + VILA/PickScore)¶

-DB-MPA dominates the Pareto frontier over Rewarded Soup (RS), CoDe, and RGG, approaching the MORL oracle upper bound.
+DB-MPA consistently outperforms Rewarded Soup (RS), CoDe, and RGG across the Pareto front, closely approaching the MORL oracle upper bound.

 Ablation Study¶